-One Percent One Percent Increase Decrease Impact on 2006 service and interest cost \$ 26 \$ (24) Impact on postretirement benefit obligation as of December 31, 2006 \$243 \$(235)
+One In One Percent Decrease

+Impact on 2006 service and interest cost Impact on postretirement benefit obligation \$ 26 \$ (24)

+as of December 31, 2006 \$ 243 \$ (235)

 The Company expects to contribute approximately \$364 million to its defined benefit pension plans and \$13 million to its postretirement benefit plan in 2007.
 In addition to making contributions to its postretirement benefit plan, the Company funds the majority of the benefit payments under this plan.
 This estimate reflects the provisions of the Pension Funding Equity Act of 2004 and the Pension Protection Act of 2006.